Alzheimer’s disease prevention

 There is no known way to prevent Alzheimer’s disease (AD).
-Researchers,
+Many

 - cognitive training

-There are certain steps you can take now to lower
+There are a number of steps you can take now that may lower

 your risk of Alzheimer’s disease.
-Consult your doctor before making any major lifestyle
+Consult your doctor before making any major

-your risk of developing AD.
-This diet includes little red meat and emphasizes:
+decrease your risk of developing AD.
+This diet includes little red meat and

 - whole grains

 - fish and shellfish

 - olive oil